 Keep the door to the room open so that air circulates, and it is not stuffy.

 Protect your oxygen tank from being knocked over.

 Store the oxygen tank upright in a secure, approved storage device.

 Turn the tank off right away if it is knocked over and makes a hissing noise.
 If the regulator breaks or you cannot safely turn the tank off, remove the tubing and leave the room.
 Then call the supply company or the fire department for help right away.

 Be careful not to trip over the tubing of your oxygen tank.

-Don't use lotions or creams that contain petroleum jelly.
-This substance can be flammable when mixed with oxygen.
+Don't use lotions or creams that have petroleum jelly.
+Petroleum jelly can start a fire when mixed with oxygen.

 Turn oxygen off when you are not using it.

 Always follow the instructions for safe use as recommended by your medical supply company.
 Not using oxygen safely at home can put you and your neighbors at higher risk for fires and burns.